 We increase our fact-based climate and environmental awareness

 - Through fact-based media and learning content we are able to support society at large to understand climate change and the need and possibilities to reduce CO2 emissions.
-For example, Helsingin Sanomat launched several climate initiatives during 2021, such as assigning a correspondent team fully focusing on climate and environmental journalism.
+For example, Helsingin Sanomat has launched HS Ympäristö, a team of journalists focusing on climate and environmental journalism.

 - To minimise our environmental impacts, we believe we need to continuously develop our knowledge capital.
-Currently we are developing training for all employees to raise climate and environmental awareness, which will be rolled out during 2022.
+Currently we are developing training for all employees to raise climate and environmental awareness.